Applied & Environmental Geophysics

 Explore this Section

-Myra Hindley, Fred West and this last year Andrew Pountley, have all come to have something in common.
+Myra Hindley, Fred West and Andrew Pountley, all have something in common.
 A specialist scientific search technique has been employed to bring them to justice and their victims to rest – the technique is forensic geophysics.

 Forensic geophysics is ‘the study of locating and mapping hidden objects or features that are underground or underwater’ (Dupras, 2006).
 Geophysical methods have the potential to aid the location and recovery of human remains as they can, non-invasively, very rapidly survey extensive areas where a suspected clandestine burial has taken place.
 Subsequent targeted anomalies could then be investigated using conventional intrusive methods.
 Early successes in the 1990s, particularly the Fred West case, raised the profile of forensic geophysics, particularly Ground Penetrating Radar (GPR), but to-date, geophysics has only been used sporadically and with varied success.
 There is a significant gap in knowledge of the best methods for collection, analysis and interpretation of geophysical data for forensic applications.
 It should be noted that as long as there is a geophysical contrast between a ‘target’ and the background materials, then other items could be resolved (see Milsom, 2003), such as buried weapons, money caches and even evidence of human occupation or excavation, but this article concentrates on clandestine burial searches.